-Football transfer gossip: Aubameyang, Giroud, Hazard, Perisic, Danilo, Lemar
+Football transfer gossip: Sigurdsson, Aubameyang, Giroud, Hazard, Perisic,

 -